KirbyPhillips/CRM_Sales_Pipeline_Analysis/README.md

 This analysis covers the full scope of the CRM dataset as it was provided, spanning 3,000 leads across 9 European countries between January and May 2024.
 Looking back, these are some things I would do differently:

 **Insufficient data:**
 - It's challenging to draw meaningful conclusions about seasonality or pipeline trends from 5 months' worth of data.
-Scoping the brief around what the available data could realistically support, and stating that limitation explicitly as part of the project deliverable.
+In a future iteration, the brief would be scoped around what the available data could realistically support, with that limitation stated explicitly as part of the project deliverable.

 **Under Performer vs Top Performer:**
 - The analysis flagged David as the an underperformer and Sarah as a top performer.
 The gap between these two agents deserved deeper investigation to determine the types of deals, industries, and organisation sizes each agent was winning and losing, and whether a pattern existed that could inform targeted coaching.